Whiplash? Chiropractic May Help

 Whiplash can be caused by a car accident, sports injury or by any number of knocks, falls or slips and can be excruciatingly painful.

 In a rear end collision the neck is thrown into extension.
 What this means is that the person is forced backwards into the car seat as the vehicle is thrust forward.
 This force is what causes the most damage to the soft tissue area of the neck.

-After the head comes into contact with the head restraint of the car it rebounds forward forcing the neck into flexion.
-As the seatbelt tightens the head is inadvertently thrown forward until the chin hits the chest.
+After the head comes into contact with the head restraint of the car, it rebounds forward forcing the neck into flexion.
+As the seatbelt tightens, the head is inadvertently thrown forward until the chin hits chest.

-When this movement occurs many things happen in the body at once.
+When this movement occurs many things happen in the body all at once.